jacob-evarts/well-compare/README.md

 statistics.

 ## Usage -
-Begin by creating a directory for your screen (Ex.
+Begin by creating a directory for your screens called 'Screens'.
+Next, make a directory inside of that for every screen that you run (Ex.
 "Screen1").
-Inside of your screen directory, create another folder called 'Data' and put the excel file produce from the Epoch2 plate reader inside.
-Then, from the RME_Screen directory, run the file graph.py ($ python graph.py) on the terminal.
+Inside of your individual screen directory, create another folder called 'Data' and put the excel file produce from the Epoch2 plate reader inside.
+Then, from the outer directory, run the package ($ python -m wellcompare) on the terminal.
+The program will create several directories for you.
+Some notable ones are 'Graphs', which contains graphs and data summaries, and 'Heatmaps' (if -hm flag added).

+Example Directory Structure:

+|- Outer_folder       <- run python -m wellcompare inside this outer directory
+|      |-Screen
+|          |- Screen1
+|                |- Data
+|                     |- screen1.xslx
+|          |- Screen2
+|                |- Data
+|                     |- screen2.xslx

 ## Requirements -
 Also outlined in requirements.txt: